Murderer who used to work as car clamper in Chichester admits to more killings

 A murderer who used to work as a car clamper in Chichester has reportedly admitted to two high-profile murders in 1996.

-Levi Bellfield, who is currently serving a life sentence for the murder of schoolgirl Millie Dowler, is said to have admitted to murdering mother and daughter Lin and Megan Russell.
+Levi Bellfield, who is currently serving a life sentence for the murder of schoolgirl Milly Dowler, is said to have admitted to murdering mother and daughter Lin and Megan Russell.

 The serial killer, 53, has formally confessed to the murders in a lengthy document, seen by a national newspaper, providing chilling details of the attack.